 NOTE: CO1 sequences cannot unambiguously differentiate between G. salaris and G. thymalli but can be used to assign specimens to a clade.
 Clades of G. salaris and G. thymalli generally correspond well to host preferences and/or the geographical distribution of the parasites, with a few exceptions.
-CO1 cannot be applied as a pathogenicity marker.

-Note that some researchers have chosen to submit all their sequences from both Atlantic salmon and grayling as G. salaris, causing confusion when comparing sequences (both ITS and CO1) with those in GenBank/EMBL in a BLAST search.
+Note that some researchers have chosen to submit all their sequences from both Atlantic salmon and grayling as G. salaris, causing confusion when comparing sequences (both ITS and CO1) with those in

+GenBank/EMBL in a BLAST search.
 Host identity of sequences in GenBank/EMBL should thus always be checked.